Understanding Agile Software Development

 Blue plus sign

-But, like any other approach to software development, agile software development in the UK could face problems and roadblocks in the future.
+But, like any other approach to software development, agile software development in South Africa could face problems and roadblocks in the future.
 One of the biggest problems is the need for teams and departments to work together and talk to each other well.
 Agile development depends on close collaboration between developers, testers, and other stakeholders.
 Organisations need to be proactive about creating an environment that encourages effective communication and collaboration.

 effective project management and governance